MithrilJS/mithril.js/docs/keys.md

 #### Avoid mixing keyed and non-keyed vnodes in the same array

 An array of vnodes must have only keyed vnodes or non-keyed vnodes, but not both.
-If you need to mix them, create a nested array.
+In fact, this will cause an error to be thrown to remind you to not do it.
+So don't do it!

 ```javascript
 // AVOID